Gravy For Dogs

 Incorporate Dog Gravy Into Training Sessions

 What’s better than a dog biscuit reward?
 A dog biscuit that has a bit of gravy on it says, Peterson.
 Canines can connect rewards to positive behavior, as can humans.
-Humans note the reward’s quality and size; for example, if a friend does a minor favor for you, you may reward him or her with a little gift, but if your friend goes all out, you may offer an even bigger gift.
+Humans note the reward’s quality and size; for example, if a friend does a little favor for you, you may reward him or her with a small gift, but if your friend goes all out, you may offer an even bigger gift.
 Use this psychology when adding gravy to dog biscuits during training, saving the extra yum-o factor when your dog earns an A+, or in this case, a biscuit plus gravy.

 The Dos and Don’ts of Feeding Gravy To Dogs

 Do select a gravy for dogs that is appropriate for your pet’s stage of life.
-Gravies are often made specifically for puppies, adults, and mature dogs.
+Sauces are often made specifically for puppies, adults, and mature dogs.
 Check labels to make sure you choose the right one.

 Do store gravies for your dog in the refrigerator after opening.
 They will generally last for up to a month.

 Don’t ever substitute dog gravy for an actual meal.
 Like salad dressing, gravy for dogs is meant to be an addition to food and not replace it.
-Once you start using gravies for your dog, you’ll likely find that they’re a handy staple.
+Once you start using sauces for your dog, you’ll likely find that they’re a handy staple.
 Alderman keeps a stash in her refrigerator for her elderly canine and her younger dogs, which now crave a bit of gravy each day.

 Article written by Author: The Dog Daily Expert